alirezazahiri/pindo-file-manager-challenge/README.md

 - Refactors
   - [x] Use command pattern for file system actions
   - [x] Refactor rename node command (break it into separate commands)
+  - [x] Enforce lowercase file extensions
+  - [x] Allow file name to be empty if extension is provided
+  - [x] Do not allow folder names to be . or ..